ramuta/gae-py3-boilerplate/README.md

 ## TODO

+- Tests for the "Reset password mechanism" and the "Password login"
 - Clean all entries (bleach?)
-- Profile: edit password
-- login with password
 - Admin: update SendGrid key
 - Slovene translations (all HTML templates)
 - Documentation